APLMOOC/APLMOOC/docs/course/ch6/part2.md

 # Inner and outer products
----

-This part will cover:
+!!! abstract "This part will cover"

     - Inner products
     - Outer products
     - Matrix inverse

+---